adamus1red/terrorist-substitutions/README.md

 # terrorist-substitutions
-A Greasemonkey implementation of Chris Addison's tweet (https://twitter.com/mrchrisaddison/status/871301830776631296), fixing your news articles one terrorist at a time.
+A userscript implementation of Chris Addison's tweet (https://twitter.com/mrchrisaddison/status/871301830776631296), fixing your news articles one terrorist at a time.

 ![tweet](tweet.png)

 ## How do I use this?

-You need a browser, or a browser extension, that can run user scripts.
-User scripts are tiny pieces of harmless code (JavaScript) which can rewrite parts of a web page just after you load it.
-This one replaces the word 'terrorists' on news websites with 'these silly cunts', in the name of accuracy.
+You need an add-on for your web browser which can run userscripts.
+Userscripts are tiny pieces of harmless web code (JavaScript) which can rewrite parts of a web page just after you load it.
+This one replaces the word 'terrorists' on news websites with 'these silly cunts' (and a few other things), in the name of accuracy.

 More information about using userscripts is available here: https://github.com/OpenUserJs/OpenUserJS.org/wiki/Userscript-beginners-HOWTO If you're using Firefox you'll need an add-on called [Greasemonkey](https://addons.mozilla.org/en-GB/firefox/addon/greasemonkey/).
 If you're using Chrome, Edge or Opera, you probably want [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo).
 Other forms of monkey are available.